Perpetual Futures for Beginners: Crypto Trade Examples

 Beginner’s Guide on Perpetual Futures in Crypto

 The cryptocurrency industry has seen a significant rise in the popularity of various crypto derivatives products like perpetual futures, options, futures markets, and contracts.
-In fact, by July 2022, centralized exchanges witnessed crypto derivatives trading surging to $3.12 trillion, which represented nearly 70% of the total crypto trading volume.
+In fact, in 2024, monthly futures trading volumes on centralized exchanges hasn’t declined below the $1 trillion mark, often exceeding the total crypto spot trading volume.

 Broadly, these cryptocurrency derivatives products enable investors to engage in speculation or hedging on the upward or downward price movements of cryptocurrencies, all without actually possessing them.
 Compared to the more conventional spot trading, these products offer enhanced adaptability and the potential for superior returns.